Comparing investment options

 Making an investment choice

 We recognise that members have a variety of investment objectives and views about risk.
-This is why AustralianSuper offers range of investment options that have different levels of potential return and volatility.
+This is why AustralianSuper offers a range of investment options that have different levels of potential return and volatility.
 So how do you make a choice?
 To help you make a decision about the investment options that best suit you and your financial goals, we’ve pulled together a summary of the key things to consider.

 What type of investor are you?